zhangrongxiang/zhangrongxiang/README.md

 **人，可以生如蚁而美如神 ———顾城**

-My name is Jack Zhang.I am an undergraduate student at Harbin Institute of Technology(Weihai).
+My name is Jack Zhang.
+I am an undergraduate student at Harbin Institute of Technology(Weihai).
 I  am interested in various fields including Reinforcement Learning and LLM.
-- Assessment score: 98.60 &nbsp;    Rank( 1/709)
-- CET4:&nbsp; 665
-- CET6:&nbsp; 595
+I also love reading novels and poems.
 If you are interested in me, your contact is highly anticipated!

 - ✨ Student of life :)